chapmanjacobd/journal/fun/quotes.short.md

 > What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.

 Herbert Simon

+> full article is available by deleting cookies, then Googling the article's title

+Society